teivah/distributedsystems/content.md

 ## Coupling

+In the Enterprise Integration Patterns book, Gregor Hohpe and Booby Woolf defined the notion of coupling by the number assumptions two systems make about each other when they communicate.

 ## Communication

 https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing

-### Synchronous vs Asynchronous
+## Synchronous vs Asynchronous

 ## Concurrency vs Parallelism

 ## Autonomy vs Authority

-> “The ability to make your own decisions without being controlled by anyone else” - Cambridge Dictionary
+> The ability to make your own decisions without being controlled by anyone else - Cambridge Dictionary
-> “Authority is the right to command and control other people.” - Cambridge Dictionary
+> Authority is the right to command and control other people - Cambridge Dictionary

+## Integrity vs Consistency

+## References

+[1] EIP book

-# API management
+# API Management

-# Microservices architecture
+# Microservices Architecture

 In 2009, Anne Thomas Manes a Gartner analyst published an famous post relate to SOA.